 It’s the most common New Year’s resolution year after year: lose the weight.
 Shed that which is unwanted and not serving you.
 Lean out, get stronger, increase longevity.
 This annual commitment resounds all over the world and it’s no surprise that the diet and fitness industry is well into the billions.

-Your dealership might not be on Keto, but you can still make wait loss your goal in 2020.
+Your dealership might not be on Keto, but you can still make wait loss your goal this year.
 Vehicle Personalization, after all, rivals diet culture as a lean, mean, multi-billion dollar industry.
 You can be proactive about replacing the dreaded wait time with a successful shopping experience.

 Implement these three tips between the car sale and F&I to get to your fighting wait this year.
 We bet you’ll get a ton of positive feedback on the new you.